fqjin/mhealth-tymp-classifier/README.md

 # mHealth Tympanometry ML Classifier
 The ML tympanometry tracing classifier from
-(Jin et al. "A Hybrid Deep Learning Approach to Identify Preventable Childhood Hearing Loss".
+Jin et al. "A Hybrid Deep Learning Approach to Identify Preventable Childhood Hearing Loss".
-*Journal* 2022).
+(under review)
 ![Example Tympanograms](ABC.png)

 ## Getting Started
-The model computes the ECV and TPP and classifies tympanometry tracings as type A, B, or C.
+The model computes the ECV, TPP, and associated uncertainties.
+It then classifies tympanometry tracings as type A, B, or C.
 This repo contains:
 * `example.ipynb`: Jupyter notebook with usage examples
 * `utils.py`: code for helper functions